Family Nurse Practitioner (M.S.N.) (Accelerated Online)

 Program Faculty

 St. David’s School of Nursing faculty are expert advanced nursing leaders and clinicians who bring diverse knowledge and skills into their teaching.
-In addition to maintaining currency in clinical practice, faculty engage in service and scholarly pursuits.
 Faculty are highly active in research, service, and clinical practice and frequently present at local, national, and international conferences.
-Recognition and publication of faculty scholarship are evident in publications in professional journals, engagement in interprofessional scholarship and grantsmanship.
+Recognition and publication of faculty scholarship are evident in publications in professional journals, engagement in interprofessional scholarship, and grantsmanship.
 Faculty scholarship extends to student engagement in translational science capstone projects that often result in faculty-student presentations and publications, providing graduates with scholarly recognition prior to graduation.

 Graduate Advisor